Yuan Shikai: Early life

-Years in Joseon Korea
+Years in Joseon

 In the early 1870s, Korea under the Joseon dynasty was in the midst of a struggle between isolationists under King Gojong's father Heungseon Daewongun, and progressives, led by Empress Myeongseong, who wanted to open trade.
 After the Meiji Restoration, Japan had adopted an aggressive foreign policy, contesting Chinese domination of the peninsula.
 Under the Treaty of Ganghwa, which the Koreans signed with reluctance in 1876, Japan was allowed to send diplomatic missions to Hanseong, and opened trading posts in Incheon and Wonsan.
-Amidst an internal power struggle in 1882 which resulted in the queen's exile, the Viceroy of Zhili, Li Hongzhang, sent 3,000 men of the Huai Army under Wu Changqing into Korea to restore stability, which became Yuan Shikai's first military deployment.
+Amidst an internal power struggle in 1882 which resulted in the queen's exile, the Viceroy of Zhili, Li Hongzhang, sent 3,000 men of the Huai Army under Wu Changqing into Korea to restore stability, which became Yuan's first military deployment.
 Yuan distinguished himself during his service on Wu's staff in Korea, including both in battle and in his administrative ability, and was recommended for promotion to the rank of subprefect by Wu.
 Yuan also became known for enforcing strict discipline among the Chinese troops in Korea.
 In the spring of 1884, after Wu returned to China, Yuan became the commander of the Chinese forces in his place.
-The Korean king proposed that some of his troops be trained by the Chinese, and Yuan Shikai was put in charge of training the Korean royal guard, as the head of a new Capital Guard Command.
+The Korean king proposed that some of his troops be trained by the Chinese, and Yuan was put in charge of training the Korean royal guard, as the head of a new Capital Guard Command.

 China's reassertion of suzerainty over Korea aggravated the split between pro-Japanese Korean progressives and pro-Chinese conservatives.
 In December 1884 the progressives attempted to form a new government with Japanese backing during the Gapsin Coup, and the conservatives led by Queen Min turned to the Chinese garrison for help.
 Yuan led his troops to defeat the outnumbered Japanese and recover King Gojong.
 The 26-year-old Yuan established himself as a resourceful leader, and from that point Viceroy Li Hongzhang gave him a critical role in regaining Chinese control of Korea.
 In October 1885, Yuan was appointed Chinese imperial resident in Korea by Li, restoring a custom that dated back to the Mongol Yuan dynasty.
-Yuan Shikai spent the next nine years in that position and operated as if he were above the law.
+Yuan spent the next nine years in that position and operated as if he were above the law.
 He ended any attempts at reform, changed the composition of the Korean government, and worked to minimize any other foreign influence, especially Japanese.
 Yuan was allied to the corrupt Min oligarchy, and historians have characterized his reign in Korea as a "dark age".
 His behavior and rule created a lot of antagonism against him and China among Koreans.
 However, during those years China was able to maintain its control over Korea and contain Japanese and Russian influence.
 He wanted to remove Gojong from the throne on several occasions, but was prevented from doing so by Li Hongzhang.